- What changed?

 The increase implemented a recommendation of Lord Justice Jackson which was aimed at assisting claimants to meet the additional costs and risks arising from his recommendation to abolish recoverability of conditional fee agreement (CFA) success fees and after-the-event (ATE) insurance premiums (see “Conditional fee agreements (CFAs) / after the event (ATE) insurance”).

-From 1 April 2013 parties are still able to enter into CFAs and take out ATE insurance to fund their litigation, but have to bear the additional costs of doing so, with an obvious impact on the level of damages claimants will receive (though in personal injury cases the success fee is subject to a cap of 25% of damages, excluding future pecuniary loss).
+From 1 April 2013 parties have still been able to enter into CFAs and take out ATE insurance to fund their litigation, but have to bear the additional costs of doing so, with an obvious impact on the level of damages claimants will receive (though in personal injury cases the success fee is subject to a cap of 25% of damages, excluding future pecuniary loss).
 The increase in general damages was one of a number of measures intended to counter-balance this impact.

 Initially the Court of Appeal announced that the increase would apply to all cases where judgment was given after 1 April 2013: Simmons v Castle EWCA Civ 1039.
 This however led to an uproar by defendants, and a challenge by the Association of British Insurers on the basis that it would mean a “double whammy” for defendants where CFAs were entered into before 1 April 2013 (so the costs are still recoverable from the defendant) but judgment was given after that date so the 10% increase in general damages would also bite.